da-n/node9000/README.md

 ## License

-Node-React-Webpack is released under the MIT license.
+node9000 is released under the MIT license.
 See [LICENSE](LICENSE) for details.